This post contains affiliate links where I can earn a small commission.

 I’m here to help you teach your child how to properly and safely use a knife for their age!

 So what kind of knives should kids use and at what ages?
 Follow along as I break it all down for you.
 But first let’s talk about the basics.
+And please note that this is a recommendation.
+Use your parental intuition to know what is best for your child.

 Kids Knife Skills Safety: